alesanka/FinanceAdvisor/README.md

 ---

 **Update user information.**

-There is a possibillity to update user's email, name, phone_number, salary (if user is a client).
+\*protected request (available only for admin and worker with access_token) There is a possibillity to update user's first_name, last_name, email, phone_number, salary and client_story (if user is a client).

 Request: